Teal-Insights/gbtransparency/README.md

 # install the `devtools` package if not yet installed
 # install.packages("devtools")

-# install chinadevfin2 from GitHub
+# install gbtransparency from GitHub
 devtools::install_github("Teal-Insights/gbtransparency")
 ```